EDIpack/EDIpack2.0/doc/quickstart/02_dmft.rst

 The first step (line 6) is to call the :f:func:`ed_solve` procedure in
-|edipack2| which solve the quantum impurity problem defined by a given
+|edipack| which solve the quantum impurity problem defined by a given
 input bath :f:var:`bath`.
 On exit, all the ED related quantities are stored in the memory, ready to be retrieved upon call.
 For instance we retrieve the Matsubara self-energy